csmith49/sherlog/readme.md

 ## Usage

 Open a Python interpreter and `import sherlog` to get started.
+Additionally, the OPAM build process installs `sherlog` and `sherlog-server`: run them to see their command-line arguments.

 ### Core Syntax